Tara’s Adventure on the West Highland Way

 Ben Nevis in the cloud alongside Meall an t-Suidhe.

 The original end of the West Highland Way.

 The official end.
 Honestly, Tara walked, the bike belongs to someone else!

 We have a great range of walking holidays along the West Highland Way, from our full 6, 7, 8 or 9 day options, to our shorter 3 day, Lowlands and Lochs or Highlands sections.
-For more information on the West Highland Way email us email@example.com or to speak to Tara or any of our walking holiday experts, call 017687 72335.
+For more information on the West Highland Way email us [email protected] or to speak with one of our walking holiday experts, call 017687 72335.